-For bands that UE indicates the support of DMRS bundling, the maximum allowable difference between the measured phase value in any slot p-1 and slot p, or slot 0 and any slot p for each antenna connector shall satisfy the requirements as listed in Table 6.4.2.5-1 for the measurement conditions defined in Table 6.4.2.5-2, within a measurement time window limited by the UE capability of maximum duration for DMRS bundling [maxDMRS-BundlingDuration], and defined for each frequency band separately.
+For bands that UE indicates the support of DMRS bundling, the maximum allowable difference between the measured phase value in any slot p-1 and slot p, or slot 0 and any slot p for each antenna connector shall satisfy the requirements as listed in Table 6.4.2.5-1 for the measurement conditions defined in Table 6.4.2.5-2, within a measurement time window limited by the UE capability of maximum duration for DMRS bundling [maxDurationDMRS-Bundling-r17], and defined for each frequency band separately.
 The phase value for each slot is measured as shown in Annex F.9.
 These requirements apply to PUCCH and PUSCH transmissions with DFT-s-OFDM and CP-OFDM waveforms.